onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/01_Objective.md

 $ cf -v
 ```

 All these commands should return valid versions.
-If you don't see any output when executing any of the commands, check if the corresponding tool has been already installed and make sure is in the PATH variable.
+If you don't see any output when executing any of the commands, check if the corresponding tool has been already installed and make sure is in the `PATH` variable.

 If everything is OK, you need to connect your CF client to a working environment.
-To do it, execute this command on your local machine:
+To do it, execute the following on your local machine:

 ```sh
 $ cf api --skip-ssl-validation http://api.{{echo $CF_DOMAIN}}
 ```
 ```sh
 $ cf login
 ```

-And enter **admin** and **admin** as credentials.
+And enter `admin` and `admin` as credentials.
 If the login was successful, you should see output similar to this:

 ```sh
 OK